modex-flexmex/oemof-flexmex/docs/model_pipeline.rst

 Preprocessing
 =============

-Preprocessing brings the raw data into the `oemof.tabular format <https://oemof-tabular.readthedocs.io/en/latest/usage.html>`_.
+Preprocessing brings the raw data into the `oemof.tabular <https://oemof-tabular.readthedocs.io/en/latest/usage.html>`_ format.
 In this step, scalars belonging to a component are mapped to the components model parameters and saved within an input CSV file.
 Timeseries are attached in a similar way.
 The so formed input data is held in a ``datapackage`` format comprising a JSON schema file (meta data) and the CSV files containing the actual data.